 Spill was so noisily, that’s The Smiths cover to ended the set was so perfect.
 Kuti’s 80 was so funky, Sleater-Kinney are just guitar rocks gods, Femmes are just Violent.
 Black Cab and Friendship both played after midnight or was it closer to 1AM in the end?
 The night before and the music remind me of just going to 90’s raves.
 Songhoy Blues played sometime early Sunday and I was really digging them before clashing under a tree for a midday nap before the big night.

 C.W.
 Stoneking and Royal Headache both played the Sat night and I was up the back for them so maybe should have been a bit close like most of these other artists/bands but they still played a cool set.
 I enjoy both U.S. Girls and Natalie Prass who played much early the same day.
-Gold Class opened the whole show which is always a pretty hard gig but did really well at it and I really have to check them out more.
+Gold Class opened the whole show which is always a pretty hard set but did really well at it and I really have to check them out more.

-Buzzcocks I did see but maybe didn’t enjoy as much as all of the above maybe I like Aussie punk better than English but did those classic tracks everyone knows and it’s pretty great seeing those old punks who somehow survived and still going even with beards and bald heads now.
+Buzzcocks I did see but maybe didn’t enjoy as much as all of the above maybe I like Aussie punk better than English but did those classic tracks everyone knows and it’s pretty great seeing those old punks who somehow survived and still going even with beards beer guts and bald heads now.

 Eddy Current Suppression Ring was the highlight overall.
 So that’s the singer Brendan above in the top photo standing on some shoulders in the middle of crowd singing Precious Rose and right at the top of the page in the YouTube clip is Rush To Relax.
-Edit: I just found myself watching Eddy on the fence, that’s me (above) in the white t-shirt if you wanna know?
+Edit: I just found myself watching Eddy on the fence, that’s me (just above) in the white t-shirt if you wanna know?
 They have got straight to the top of my best live bands list.
 I never seen them before and it’s been five years since they played a show anywhere.
-When the last album came out they came over here touring once for one show in the west and I wanted to go but now an ex said “Not this time, how about we can go see them next time?” and I still remember those words because well, almost six years later she long gone and I finally get to see Eddy!
+When the last album came out they came over here touring once for one show in the west and I wanted to go but now my ex said “Not this time, how about we can go see them next time?”
+I still remember those words because well, almost six years later she long gone and I finally get to see Eddy!
 Was it worth the wait?
 YES!
 Totally so, I guess everybody who knows and loves this band has been waiting too but I do hope it’s the restart of them and it’s not another six years again before we see them again.